-As a new year dawned we returned with Domestic, an informal evening of new work from home on 13 Jan.
+The year began with a pair of Domestics — we’ll be streaming more new work, live from artist’s homes to yours, in early May.
 Shifting regulations mean a date for our 21st Emergency is to be confirmed, and we’ll announce further events as they seem feasible…

-Visit Domesticated to discover eight works in our new home for video performance, and our YouTube channel to re-watch recent live streamed events.
+Visit Domesticated to discover eight works in our new home for video performance, and see our YouTube channel to re-watch livestreams of past events.

 Keep abreast of interesting things to watch and find information for artists via our News page — you can keep in touch with us by signing-up for our Weekly Warning e-mail.

-Discover what happened last season in our AW20 archive, and please share your thoughts with us if you’ve been to any of our events or seen a performance online.
+Discover what happened last season in our AW20 archive, and please share your thoughts with us if you’ve been to any of our events or watched a livestream.

 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful, and the bizarre of new live performance — an attempt to keep alive the best of greenroom’s 25-year legacy, and to also introduce new people to the possibilities of seeing live work in Manchester + beyond… including online.